evalisharu/EvalAI/docs/source/glossary.md

 ### Submission

-A way of submitting your results to the platform, so that it can be evaluated and ranked amongst others.
+It is a way of submitting your results to the platform, so that it can be evaluated and ranked amongst others.
 A submission can be public or private, depending on the challenge.

 ### Submission Worker

-A python script which processes submission messages received from a queue.
+It is a python script which processes submission messages received from a queue.
 It does the heavy lifting task of receiving a submission, performing mandatory checks, and then evaluating the submission and updating its status in the database.

 ### Team

-A model, present in `web` app, which helps CloudCV register new contributors as a core team member or simply an open source contributor.
+It is a model, present in `web` app, which helps CloudCV register new contributors as a core team member or simply an open source contributor.

 ### Test Annotation File